Kaliguth/kali-shell-project/README.md

 It puts both file and destination into their variables.</br>
 If file was given as a path, it gets the file name out of it by removing the path before the last slash (`/`), and then creates a new path for the file in the new `newDest` variable by adding `destination` to it followed by the `file` name.</br>

-Finally, the function attempts to move the file to the new destination using the `rename` function.
+Finally, the function attempts to move the file to the new destination using the `rename` function.</br>

+This function is used when the input starts with `mv`.

 </br>